Posts Tagged Rome

 Vespatour 2006 part 16: Rome

-Vatican Museums really deserve a visit, and the Sistine Chapel is the last stop of the long visit route, the apex of the wonders exhibited, as depicted in the sixteen photo gallery.
+The Sistine Chapel is the last stop of the long visit route inside the Vatican Museums, the apex of the wonders exhibited.

 The next stop, on august 23, was going to be the Royal Palace of Caserta.